 We provide language courses to all faculties of the University of Applied Sciences Wiener Neustadt as part of the curriculum and also additional courses for our students.

-You will broaden your knowledge of English in your course's compulsory subjects, and you can choose between five additional languages: German, French, Italian, Russian and Spanish.
+You will broaden your knowledge of English in your course's compulsory subjects and, if you are interested, you can choose from our voluntary additional offer between other languages: English, French, German, Russian and Spanish.

 - English in the curriculum